Medication Safety in the Office Practice

 - Medical Record Documentation: Document in the patient’s medical record the medication, the dose, and the number of refills of all prescribed medications.
 Place a copy of prescriptions in the patient’s medical record.

 - Controlled Substances: Practices should have processes in place for safe prescribing of controlled substances.
-For more details on developing safe opioid prescribing processes, see Medical Mutual’s practice tip Opioids: Avoiding Risks When Prescribing.
+For more details on developing safe opioid prescribing processes, see Medical Mutual’s Practice Tip Opioids: Avoiding Risks When Prescribing.

 Administration